 Senior leadership should also budget a reasonable amount of time to steer the integration, connect for regular integration touchpoints and ensure speedy decision-making.

-We hope you find these PMI insights helpful as we have compiled them over the numerous integrations we have supported.
+We hope you find these post-merger integration best practices helpful.
+We compiled these PMI insights over the numerous integrations we have supported.
 Every merger is unique, and we would be happy to connect about your merger plans to ensure its success.
-We can provide necessary post merger integration support tailored to your needs, including:
+We can provide necessary post-merger integration support tailored to your needs, including:

 - Supporting your integration in a pre-closing phase and preparing you for Day 1